-1. To make up classes for graduation that the student has failed.
-Students must register for summer school during their spring advisement appointment with their counselor.

-2. Summer School 2022 Information and dates -- T.B.A.
+- 1. To make up classes for graduation that the student has failed.
+Students must register for summer school during their spring advisement appointment with their counselor. - 2.
+Summer School 2024 Information and dates June 13th July 11th.
 Students will need to meet with their counselor for academic advisement and to enroll in summer school.

-ADULT EDUCATION - NIGHT SCHOOL
+ADULT EDUCATION

-- 11th and 12th grade students may attend Adult Education to make up for credits or classes that they have failed during the school year. - There are four 8 week sessions throughout the school year.
+- 11th and 12th grade students may attend Adult Education to make up credits or classes that they have failed during the school year. - There are four 8 week sessions throughout the school year.
 Students will be able to make up four semester classes during the school year in adult education.